craftcms/commerce-stripe/README.md

 When the endpoint has been set up, you can view the signing secret in its settings.
 Enter this value in your Stripe gateway settings in the appropriate field.

+### Disabling CSRF for webhooks.

+You must disable CSRF protection for the incoming requests, assuming it is enabled for the site (default for Craft since 3.0).

+A clean example for how to go about this can be found [here](https://craftcms.stackexchange.com/a/20301/258).

 ### Forcing a 3D secure payment.

 For some cards 3D secure payments are not supported, for some they are mandatory while for some cards they are optional.
 Setting this setting to true for a gateway will force the 3D secure payment flow for cards which optionally support it.